CloudSnorkel/cdk-github-runners/API.md

 Each builder re-runs automatically at a set interval to make sure the images contain the latest versions of everything.

 You can create an instance of this construct to customize the image used to spin-up runners.
-It is up to you to make sure the right components for the provider are used.
-The default works with CodeBuild.
+Some runner providers may require custom components.
+Check the runner provider documentation.
+The default components work with CodeBuild.

 For example, to set a specific runner version, rebuild the image every 2 weeks, and add a few packages for the Fargate provider, use: